Gemini-Solutions/InternalDeveloperPortal/ReadMe.md

 ## Conclusion
-Backstage has undoubtebly the most widely accepted IDP and contributed by open source community, but it is too much hassle to manage the backstage and having to do so many customizations.
-Getport extends the functionailty of backstage by following bringing your own data model, where it lets user define the whole structure of an IDP according to their standards and it simply nourishes them.
+Backstage has undoubtebly been the most widely accepted IDP and contributed by open source community, but it is too much hassle to manage the backstage and having to do so many customizations.
+Getport extends the functionailty of backstage by following "bringing your own data model", where it lets user define the whole structure of an IDP according to their standards and it simply nourishes them.
 We can also establish the relationship between different entities thus saving lot of time and auto discovery is enabled by default with this feature.
+Opslevel is yet another tool where it leads by it's SCIM integration and serivce maturity checks, but these are overshadowed by getport's ease of extension and open source model they are trying to adopt.
+Cortex on the other hand, I did not find any promising feature to go forward wih the initiative.

 ## Roadmap to deployment
-Either we can go do our POC with getports preview environment without having to go over the official procurement or we can still keep up the backstage POC, start with getport's procurement and then use it's migration guide to move off of backstage in one go.
+Considering time to procurement and even have buyin from different stake holders and showcase the capabilities of the tools, we can follow two approach
+* If Security is inline, we can POC with getport's preview environement and get started with blueprints and workflows, ready to go full blown once the IDP is in
+* We can continue with our POC for backstage, develop catalog for API and cookiecutters and once in we can migrate to Port.

 ## Impact in case of Failure
-IDP is just a portal to all the other tools and service to accelerate delivery, if it goes down it might impact the time to market as before IDP era but BAU would still be there without leading to an actual business loss.
+IDP is just a portal to all the other tools and service to accelerate delivery, if it goes down it might impact the time to market as before IDP era but BAU would still be there without leading to an actual loss.
+IDP does not stand in between any critical workload.

 ## Vendor Lockin
 Though we'd be choosing one vendor but we must ensure all our guardrails, scaffolder and blueprint are code first and we have a state managed.
+This way, if ever there is a need to migrate off of to something else, we have enough tech docs, our entites as code and it would be mere lift and shift.

 ## Appendix